 Healthy lifestyle

 A healthy lifestyle is the most effective approach to managing PCOS symptoms, including irregular periods.
-A healthy lifestyle includes eating a balanced diet, maintaining a healthy weight, being as active as possible and reducing or stopping harmful habits such as smoking and excessive drinking.
+A healthy lifestyle includes eating a balanced diet, staying within a healthy weight, being as active as possible and reducing or stopping harmful habits such as smoking and excessive drinking.

 Learn more about how physical activity and diet can help improve PCOS symptoms.